Chapter 17.35

 17.35.060 Balboa Island—Noncommercial Piers.

-A. No new noncommercial piers on Balboa Island shall be approved unless determined by the Harbor Resources Division and Harbor Commission to be in the public interest.
-New noncommercial piers, if approved, shall be constructed in strict conformance with this section and the design criteria.
-Piers presently permitted may be maintained and repaired upon securing a maintenance permit.
+A. No new noncommercial piers on Balboa Island shall be approved unless determined by the Harbor Commission to be in the public interest, which finding shall be a prerequisite to the issuance of a harbor development permit pursuant to Chapter 17.50.
+New noncommercial piers, if approved, shall be constructed in strict conformance with this section and Chapter 17.50 and the design criteria.
+Piers presently permitted may be maintained and repaired upon securing a permit in accordance with Chapter 17.50.
 Any revision of an existing pier or float shall be in strict conformance with this section and shall not be approved if the addition or revision would, in comparison to the existing structure, further restrict or impair the public’s use of the bay or beach in the vicinity of the pier or floats.

-1. The overall square footage of the revised structure shall be equal to or less than the square footage of the permitted structure;
+1. The overall square footage of the noncommercial pier, as proposed for alteration, reconstruction or replacement shall be equal to or less than the square footage of the permitted noncommercial pier;

-2. The revised structure does not extend beyond the City permit line (the U.S. pierhead line or such other bayward extension of the permit area that is permitted by this section or the Council policy; and
+2. The noncommercial pier, as proposed for alteration, reconstruction or replacement, shall not extend beyond the City permit line (the U.S. pierhead line) or such other bayward extension of the permit area that is permitted by Section 17.35.030; and

-3. The revised structure is wholly within the original permitted area as specified in the existing permit on file with the City.
+3. The noncommercial pier, as proposed for alteration, reconstruction or replacement shall be wholly within the original permitted area as specified in the existing permit on file with the City.

 17.35.070 Areas with Special Harbor Permit Regulations.